-Equitable Interoperability doesn't only require that products work with each other, but also that they do so in a way that is qualitatively the same as, or broadly equivalent to, the way they work with other products in terms of ease, cost, utility, speed, and the like.
+Equitable interoperability doesn't only require that products work with each other, but also that they do so in a way that is qualitatively the same as, or broadly equivalent to, the way they work with other products in terms of ease, cost, utility, speed, and the like.
 This condition is not met if interfaces are designed to preference certain products and services over others, for example when a platform makes it easier, or the default, to interoperate with its own products rather than the products produced by others.
 If a dominant firm designed an interface to its operating system so that its own search function was faster than that of its rivals, for example, this would likely be discriminatory.

-The Android OS, controlled by Google and used in most mobile phones other than those made by Apple, provides an example of a system or feature that is interoperable but not equitably so.
+The Android OS, controlled by Google and used in most mobile phones other than those made by Apple, provides an example of a system or feature that can be interoperable but not equitably so.
 Android is open source, meaning that its code is public and can be freely used and modified.
 To install certain Google apps such as Google Maps, Google Search, and the Chrome browser, however, manufacturers must license what sometimes has been termed the "official Android."
 In recent years, Google has begun moving certain functionalities that traditionally resided in the OS out of "official Android" and into key applications such as maps and search apps and the Chrome browser that must be licensed as a bundle with "official Android."
-As a result, if a manufacturer builds a phone incorporating the opensource OS rather than "official Android," the apps on that phone may experience performance glitches or lack certain functionalities they would have if running on the "official-Android," which always will be paired with the Google apps that provide those functionalities.
-This practice also means that the Android OS is not interoperable in an equitable way because it works better on phones with certain Google apps installed than it does on phones without those apps.
+As a result, if a manufacturer builds a phone incorporating the opensource OS rather than "official Android," the apps on that phone may experience performance glitches or lack certain functionalities they would have if running on the "official Android," which always will be paired with the Google apps that provide those functionalities.
+This practice also means